Python-Test-Engineer/PyTest-Cookbook/docs/pytest/index.md

-# PyTest
+# PyTest Full Stack - continually developing...

-## If we didn't have PyTest,  what might we do?
+## Configurable, templated

+A configurable, templated full stack Python PyTest Framework

 If we had to test a set of functions without PyTest, we might do the following: